Bonnie Milligan: Theater

+Other work

-Meanwhile, in television Milligan's most prominent role has been portraying Katherine Winterbottom in the television show Search Party from 2016 to 2022.
+Milligan's most prominent TV role was as Katherine Witherbottom in the television show Search Party from 2016 to 2022.

 As of May 2022, a YouTube video of Milligan performing a medley duet with Laura Osnes of mostly Disney princess songs as part of Milligan's "Belting Bonnie's Bon Voyage" show in 2014 at Feinstein's/54 Below had been viewed more than 2.5 million times.